sahadnk72/sahadnk72.github.io/_posts/2016-02-20-business-manager.md

 ---

-#### Description
+#### Description:

-When a <a href="https://business.facebook.com">Business Manager</a> user decides to change his/her business email under user settings, they should verify the email ownership by clicking on a link sent to that email.
+When a <a href="https://business.facebook.com">Business Manager</a> user decides to change his/her business email address under user settings, they should verify the email ownership by clicking on a link sent to that email.
 This verification procedure is to prevent abuse.

 I found it possible to cicumvent this feature to add any business email address without verification.